Mirabal sisters: Antonia María Teresa Mirabal Reyes

-Antonia María Teresa Mirabal Reyes (15 October 1936 – 25 November 1960), commonly known as María Teresa, was the fourth and youngest daughter.
+Antonia María Teresa Mirabal Reyes (15 October 1935 – 25 November 1960), commonly known as María Teresa, was the fourth and youngest of the Mirabal sisters.
 She attended the Colegio Inmaculada Concepción, graduated from the Liceo de San Francisco de Macorís in 1954, and went on to the University of Santo Domingo, where she studied mathematics.

 Later in her life, María Teresa dated Leandro Guzmán.
 While dating, before Leandro was allowed to hold María Teresa's hand, she asked him how his family felt about Trujillo.
 Leandro responded, "... there's no problem.
 At home, that was the first thing I learned... to hate Trujillo."
 After this response María Teresa let him hold her hand and they eventually married after she finished her education.
 María Teresa was influenced by her older sister Minerva's political views and was involved in the clandestine activities against Trujillo's regime.
 As a result, she was harassed and arrested on the direct orders of Trujillo.
 She greatly admired her older sister Minerva and became passionate about Minerva's political views.
 She once said, "Perhaps what we have most near is death, but that idea does not frighten me.
 We shall continue to fight for that which is just."